October 9, 2017

 (not including fees)

-STG Presents An Evening with Art Garfunkel and his new memoir WHAT IS IT ALL BUT LUMINOUS at The Neptune Theatre on October 9, 2017.
+STG Presents A Conversation with Art Garfunkel and his new memoir WHAT IS IT ALL BUT LUMINOUS at The Neptune Theatre on October 9, 2017.

 *Ticket includes Entry + 1 Book, What is it all but luminous, notes from an underground man.